Quantum surface effects on quantum emitters coupled to surface plasmon polariton: Numerical results

 It was previously found that the QSEs exert a reversible energy exchange between QEs and SPP in the strong-coupling regime \cite{Goncalves2020,PhysRevB.104.L201405}.
 However, the QEs exclusively dissipate to their ground states in the long-time limit.
 Our above analysis shows that the effects are also beneficial to suppress the QE dissipation and to preserve the coherent energy exchange among the QEs mediated by the SPP.
-To verify this, we choose sodium as the metal and obtain $d_{\perp}$ by performing a numerical fitting to the data extracted from ab initio calculations \cite{PhysRevLett.118.157402,Goncalves2020,PhysRevB.104.L201405}, see Fig. \ref{Fig1}(c).
+To verify this, we choose sodium as the metal, because the QSEs, e.g., the electron spill-out effects, are larger than the ones in conventional noble metal \cite{PhysRevLett.118.157402,Babaze2023} and the $d$-parameters can be obtained by ab initio calculations, while the ones in the noble metals require a more demanding atomistic treatment \cite{gonccalves2023interrogating} .
+By numerically fitting the data extracted from ab initio TDDFT via a sum of Lorentzians \cite{Goncalves2020,PhysRevB.104.L201405}, we obtain $d_{\perp}$, see Fig. \ref{Fig1}(c).
 For this charge-neutral interface, $d_{\parallel}$ vanishes \cite{liebsch1997electronic}.